vurdalakov/gmc-300/README.md

-﻿# gmc300
+﻿# gmc-300

-`gmc300` is a set of C# classes and applications that communicates directly with Geiger counters `GMC-280`, `GMC-300`, `GMC-320` connected to computer with a USB cable.
+`gmc-300` repository contains a set of C# classes and applications that communicates directly with Geiger counters `GMC-280`, `GMC-300`, `GMC-320` connected to computer with a USB cable.

 ### Usage Examples